cloudfoundry-attic/cf-docs/source/docs/using/deploying-apps/logging.html.md

 Sending application logs that are not part of STDOUT and STDERR is not supported.

-Logging output delivered with an internal timestamp.
+Logging output is delivered with an internal timestamp.
 This timestamp is assigned when the logging service receives the log line.
 If the log line includes a timestamp, this timestamp is not processed by the logging system.